-- 1. Log in to Fortify Software Security Center as an Administrator, and then, on the Fortify header, click ADMINISTRATION. - 2.
-In the left pane of the ADMINISTRATION page, select Users, and then select Roles. - 3.
+1. Log in to Fortify Software Security Center as an Administrator, and then, on the OpenText header, click Administration.

+- 2. In the left pane, select Users, and then select Roles. - 3.
 On the Roles toolbar, click NEW. - 4.
 In the CREATE NEW ROLE dialog box, provide the information described in the following table.